CYBERTEC PostgreSQL Logo

 The golden rule: Distinguish between users and roles

 The most important thing you must remember is the following: You cannot drop a user unless there are no more permissions, objects, policies, tablespaces, etc. are assigned to it.
-Here's an example:
+Here's an example how to create users:

 As you can see “joe” has a single permission and there is no way to kill the user without revoking the permission first: